oroinc/documentation/user_guide/intro_nav_shortcuts.rst

 Shortcuts
 =========

-Shortcuts are used to perform common actions quickly from anywhere.
-They can be, particularly, used to create new records and navigate through the system quickly.
-Shortcuts are at hand, if you are not sure where in the menu the entity you’re looking for is.
+Shortcuts are used to quickly perform common actions from anywhere.
+They can also be used to create new records and to navigate through the system with ease.
+Shortcuts are particularly useful when you are not sure where an entity is in a menu.

 Shortcuts are accessible via the icon in the navigation panel.